golang/tools/gopls/doc/features/diagnostics.md

 }
 ```

+Beware that the new declarations appear alongside the concrete type,
+which may be in a different file or even package from the cursor
+position.
+(Perhaps gopls should send a `showDocument` request to navigate the
+client there, or a progress notification indicating that something
+happened.)

-### `StubMissingCalledFunction`: Generate missing method from function calls
+### `StubMissingCalledFunction`: Declare missing method T.f

 When you attempt to call a method on a type that does not have that method,
-the compiler will report an error like “type X has no field or method Y”.
+the compiler will report an error such as "type X has no field or method Y".
 In this scenario, gopls now offers a quick fix to generate a stub declaration of
-the missing method on that concrete type.
-The the stub method's signature is inferred
-from the method call.
+the missing method, inferring its type from the call.

 Consider the following code where `Foo` does not have a method `bar`: